okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 | sortOrder   | Specifies sort order asc or desc (for search queries only)                                                                                     | Search query | String     | FALSE    |

   * If you don't specify a value for `limit`, the maximum (200) is used as a default.
 If you are using a `q` parameter, the default limit is 10.
   * An HTTP 500 status code usually indicates that you have exceeded the request timeout.
-Retry your request with a smaller limit and paginate the results.
-For more information, see [Pagination](/docs/reference/core-okta-api/#pagination).
+Retry your request with a smaller limit and [paginate](/docs/reference/core-okta-api/#pagination) the results.
   * Treat the `after` cursor as an opaque value and obtain it through the next link relation.
 See [Pagination](/docs/reference/core-okta-api/#pagination).

 ##### Response Parameters